 The simplest deployment for a distributed enterprise is a network with remote sites in a single region, such as San Diego County, California, U.S.A.
-Most organizations with sites like this can use a single Forcepoint Web Security or Forcepoint URL Filtering
+Most organizations with sites like this can use a single Forcepoint Web Security or Forcepoint URL Filtering on-premises deployment, centrally located within that region, to provide policy enforcement for all clients.

-Each remote site would be managed as shown in the illustration under Forcepoint URL Filtering, page 82.
+Each remote site would be managed as shown in the illustration under Forcepoint URL Filtering.
 The site at which the software is deployed is represented as the "main site", but need not be truly a main site in your organization.
 It is whichever one houses the web protection software.